sophiarumpus/personal-portfolio-milestone-project-1/README.md

     On the footer, click the icon underneath 'Download CV' Verify that the browser downloads a word document of my CV

+    On mobile views, the content is stacked but still carries the left and right alignment for aesthetic unison with larger screens, the profile image is a lot longer giving a full portrait view of the portfolio owner.
+The carousel has been reduced in size to allow more breathing space and a better user experience.
+    On mobile views, the portfolio section has been re-ordered slightly so that the graphic always falls below the explanation text (see PORTFOLIO code).
+    I have noticed a bug on the mobile-view of the carousel which I aim to fix in future when I manipulate the carousel with JavaScript - this is that the left and right arrow-keys to scroll through the carousel are not centered on the page, which is especially obvious on smaller mobile views.
+    Most of the testing for screen sizes was done through Chrome Developer tools through trial and error of padding and layout.

     I have sent the website to a few friends and colleagues for general testing and feedback of the appearance and intuitivity of the layout, design and functionality and I have implemented the feedback throughout the build of the website and am confident in its success.

 Deployment

-    As Gitpod and GitHub has been entirely new to me before this project, I had through fault been committing my changes to a branch called 'setup' so I needed to do a pull request from Master and merge the two branches so that my latest and final changes were pushed to the Master file to final deployment.
+    As Gitpod and GitHub has been entirely new to me before this project, I had through fault been committing my changes to a branch called 'setup' so I needed to do a pull request from Master and merge the two branches so that my latest and final changes were pushed to the Master file for final deployment.
-    After this was resolved, I deployed my prroject from my GitHub repository to GitHub pages to receive the final link:
+    After this was resolved, I deployed my project from my GitHub repository to GitHub pages to receive the final link:

     https://sophiarumpus.github.io/personal-portfolio-milestone-project-1///////////

-    I am looking to change this link to my purchased domain: sophiarumpus.com but will need to do further research on combining the hosting site with custom domain.
+    I am looking to change this link to my purchased domain: sophiarumpus.com but will need to do further research on combining the hosting site with the custom domain funtion on GitHUb.

 Credits